ciminilorenzo/webgraph-ans-rs/README.md

 ### High compression
-Table next table shows instead the encoding results of the high-compressed graphs, with an average increase of the compression performances of around 10% even in this scenario.
+The next table shows instead the encoding results of the high-compressed graphs, with an average increase of the compression performances of around 10% even in this scenario.
 Like in the previous results, the sequential speed, which measures the time needed to enumerate the successors of all graph nodes visited sequentially, increases in a reasonable manner allowing the user to retrieve the data at very high speed despite the additional